 Dr. Jagdish N. Sheth has over 50 years of experience in teaching and research at various prestigious universities, including the University of Southern California, MIT and Columbia University.
 Currently, he is the Charles H. Kellstadt Professor of Marketing at Goizueta School of Business at Emory University.
 Dr. Sheth is an internationally and nationally known scholar and has been recognized for being an “Outstanding Marketing Educator,” and is a recipient of the William Wilke Award of marketing for a better world.
 Dr. Sheth is known throughout the field of marketing for establishing the Sheth Foundation and Sheth Doctorial Consortium.
 His areas of expertise include consumer psychology, demographics, geopolitics, global competitive strategy, marketing theory, and relationship marketing.
 His work appears in top-tier journals and he is the author and co-author of several books, including The Sustainability Edge and Chindia Rising

 Dr. Tracy Tuten is a Marketing Professor at East Carolina University’s Department of Marketing and Supply Chain Management within the College of Business.
 She is widely published in notable academic journals and her most recent publication includes her book, Advertisers at Work.
 Dr. Tuten is also the recipient of numerous teaching awards, including the O’Hara Leadership Award in Direct and Interactive Marketing Education.
-She is an active blogger and tweets about social media marketing and marketing creativity.
+She often tweets about social media marketing and marketing creativity.

 Dr. Steve Vargo is a Professor of Marketing and Shidler College Distinguished Professor at the University of Hawaii at Manoa.
 Dr. Vargo’s research interests include market theory and strategy and service-encounter evaluation.
 He has been named one of the “World’s Most Influential Scientific Minds”—Most Highly Cited Researchers (top 1% in Web of Science) for the years 2014-2017.
 He is also the recipient of the Harold H. Maynard and Sheth Foundation Awards by the American Marketing Association for “significant contribution to marketing theory and thought.”
 He tweets about service dominant logic and shifting the marketing paradigm from one focused on goods to a service–focused approach.